agroimpacts/nmeo/docs/general-information.md

 ## General information

 ### Expectations
-Since our class is a computer lab, please no food or drink.
 Class attendance is expected, as is on-time submission of assignments (late submissions require valid justification prior to submission date), and doing all the readings/assignments prior to the class for which they are assigned.

 We follow the University's policies on plagiarism and cheating.
 Please familiarize yourself with the University's [policy](http://www2.clarku.edu/offices/aac/integrity.cfm) on academic integrity, particularly section I.